Arthritis in Your Hands

 While arthritis and other health concerns can be challenging, there are ways to reduce the stress to your hands and protect them.
-Follow these tips for helpful ways for taking good care of your hands.
+Follow these tips for taking good care of your hands.

 - Simple daily hand exercises can help reduce pain and swelling while improving your muscle strength, flexibility, and range of motion in the joints.
 If you experience any pain, soak your hands in warm water while performing the exercises.